 A Complaint or Report may be submitted to Sport Integrity Australia where it relates to alleged Prohibited Conduct under the Safeguarding Children and Young People Policy or allegations of Discrimination under the Member Protection Policy.

-Complaints relating to matters such as personal grievances, issues related to employment, governance, eligibility and selection disputes, and competition-related rules will not be managed by Sport Integrity Australia.A Complaint or Report may be submitted to <NSO> where it relates to any alleged Prohibited Conduct.
+Complaints relating to matters such as personal grievances, issues related to employment, governance, eligibility and selection disputes, and competition-related rules will not be managed by Sport Integrity Australia.

+Drafting Note: Clause 6.7(c) and highlighted wording in 6.7(d) below relates only to Para-sport classification.
+If not a Para-sport, please remove.

+Allegations relating to Intentional Misrepresentation under the Competition Manipulation and Sport Gambling Policy must be submitted to either Paralympics Australia or <International Federation> in accordance with their relevant policies and procedures, whichever has jurisdiction over the matter as set out in the Paralympics Australia Classification Policy, and will not be managed under this Policy.
+Any sanction imposed by Paralympics Australia or <International Federation> in respect of a substantiated finding of Intentional Misrepresentation will be recognised by <NSO> in accordance with clause 7.5(c).

+A Complaint or Report may be submitted to <NSO> where it relates to any alleged Prohibited Conduct other than Intentional Misrepresentation.

 Where a Complaint relates to alleged Prohibited Conduct below the national level, <NSO> may delegate its functions and responsibilities relating to managing Complaints under this Policy to a Relevant Organisation, other than those functions and responsibilities set out in this clause 6.7. <NSO> must take into account any significant conflict of interest, and whether it can be appropriately managed, in considering whether to delegate such functions and responsibilities to a Relevant Organisation.
 If delegated: